Understanding

 +

-*Applies to new residents only from 1 January 2024
+*Applies to new residents from 1 November 2025

 (when applicable)